Contact

 A common treatment method for all types of diabetes is keeping a healthy lifestyle with nourishing habits such as proper nutrition and physical activity, as well as monitoring blood glucose levels regularly.

 The best way to prevent diabetes or treat prediabetes is to improve your current lifestyle habits such as having good nutrition and exercising or physical activity to lose weight.
-One of the biggest risk factors for developing type 2 diabetes is a high body mass index (BMI), therefore working towards a healthy BMI is vital for preventing diabetes.
-A recent study has shown that people who reach the recommended levels of physical activity are 30% less likely to develop diabetes than those who stay inactive.
+One of the major risk factors for developing type 2 diabetes is a high body mass index (BMI), therefore working towards a healthy BMI is vital for preventing diabetes.
+A recent study has shown that people who reach the recommended levels of physical activity are 30% less likely to develop diabetesthan those who stay inactive.
 Implementing physical activity can be an effective method for treatment.
 The World Health Organization recommends at least 2.5 hours of aerobic physical activity per week.
 As for nutrition, managing your diet by implementing rich grains, fruits and vegetables, nuts, and legumes can decrease your risk of diabetes.
 Moderating alcohol intake, as well as lowering the consumption of refined grains, processed meats, and sugary drinks is an additional change that can be implemented for type 2 prevention.

 Treatment for having a safe pregnancy with gestational diabetes is to follow healthy eating and exercise regularly, similar to prediabetes treatment, but mainly monitor your blood glucose levels heavily.
 Though active exercise is helpful, it is not necessary, especially during pregnancy and the focus should be shifted more onto nutrition.
-Managing your diet by implementing rich grains, fruits and vegetables, nuts, and legumes can help treat gestational diabetes or at least decrease the side effects.
+Managing your diet by implementing rich grains, fruits and vegetables, nuts, and legumes can help treat gestational diabetes or at least decrease the risks of potential complications.
 Avoiding alcohol intake, as well as lowering the consumption of refined grains, processed meats, and sugary drinks is an additional nutritional treatment for this diabetes.

 It is important to manage your diabetes well after receiving your diabetes diagnosis by maintaining a healthy lifestyle, monitoring your blood glucose, and other measures mentioned above.
-Find out more about how to live with diabetes.

 Diabetes is usually diagnosed through various tests that take a sample of your blood or saliva.

 The random plasma glucose test measures your blood glucose levels at any time and does not require fasting.
+A number of 200mg/dL or above indicates you have diabetes.

 The fasting plasma glucose test measures your blood glucose levels at a certain time after 8 hours of fasting, meaning no eating and drinking only a little bit of water.
-A number of 126mg/dL and above indicate diabetes and 100 to 125 mg/dL indicates you have prediabetes.
+A value of 126mg/dL and above indicate diabetes and 100 to 125 mg/dL indicates you have prediabetes.

 The glucose tolerance test measures blood glucose levels before and after consuming a liquid with glucose.
 After fasting for 8 hours, your blood will be tested and then tested again 2 hours after you consume the glucose-contained liquid.
 A result of 200 mg/dL and above indicate diabetes.
 This testing method is often used for identifying gestational diabetes during pregnancy.